open-feature/docs.openfeature.dev/docs/tutorials/ofo.md

 ---
 sidebar_position: 2
 id: ofo
-title: Cloud native flags with the OpenFeature Operator
+title: Cloud Native Flags with the OpenFeature Operator
 ---

-# Cloud native feature-flagging with the OpenFeature Operator
+# Cloud Native Feature-Flagging with the OpenFeature Operator

 In the following tutorial, we'll see how to leverage _flagd_ and the OpenFeature Operator to enable cloud-native, self-hosted feature flags in your Kubernetes cluster. [flagd](https://github.com/open-feature/flagd) is a "feature flag daemon with a Unix philosophy".
 Put another way, it's a small, self-contained binary that evaluates feature flags, uses standard interfaces, and runs just about anywhere.